MathieuTurcotte/node-pid/README.md

 }
 ```

-Note that the pid file won't be deleted when a program stops due to an uncaught
+Note that the pid file won't be removed when a program stops due to an uncaught
-exception or a signal.
-This can be avoided by specifying a handler for uncaught
+exception or a unhandled signal.
+This can be avoided by specifying handlers for
-exceptions that calls `process.exit` or remove the pid file explicitly.
+uncaught exceptions and signals that call `process.exit` or remove the pid file
+explicitly before exiting.

 ## API

 ### Static functions

-#### npid.create(path, [force])
+#### npid.create(path, [force]): npid.Pid

 - path: pid file path
 - force: overwrite any existing pid file